 For example, a new treatment has been developed for AIDS.
-When the new treatment is tested, a sample of patients will be assigned to one of two groups: new method vs. traditional method.
-In this case, the independent variable is the “method of treatment”, and the dependent variable is the recovery rate of each method.
+When the new treatment is tested, a sample of patients will be assigned to one of two groups: a new method vs. a traditional method.
+In this case, the independent variable is the “method of treatment,” and the dependent variable is the recovery rate of each method.

 In general, researchers look at how dependent variables will vary when they change the independent variables.